GoogleContainerTools/kpt-functions-catalog/functions/go/project-service-list/README.md

 <!--mdtogo:Short-->

 The `project-services-list` function generates [project service](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service) resources from a list of services to enable [GCP APIs](https://cloud.google.com/apis) within a specified project.
+This allows users to succinctly define all the services necessary in a single resource and have tighter control over which services are enabled in a specific project.

 <!--mdtogo-->